Games Studio Development MA

 Facilities

-You will have access to cutting-edge new facilities4 in the Delia Derbyshire building, which features post-production studios, games and animation studios, immersive studios with performance capture facilities, electronic and digital hack labs.
+You will have access to cutting-edge new facilities4 in the Delia Derbyshire building, which features post-production studios, games and animation studios, immersive studios and hack labs.

 Careers and opportunities